Meet the U21s

 n/a

-Thomas started fullbore shooting in 2016 at Lancing College, where he also represented Sussex.
-He now shoots for Kent.
+Thomas started fullbore shooting in 2016 at Lancing College, where he also represented Sussex although he now shoots for Kent.
 His first tour was with the UK Cadet Rifle Team to Jersey in 2019.
-He was an Atheling in 2020, but never made it to Canada as the tour was cancelled due to the Covid-19 pandemic.
-At the postponed Imperial that year, he won the Conwey Fenton Memorial Challenge Cup.
+He was an Atheling in 2020, but never made it to Canada as the tour was cancelled due to the COVID-19 pandemic.
+At the postponed Imperial Meeting that year, he won the Conwey Fenton Memorial Challenge Cup.

-Thomas was a member of the English Lions development pathway in 2023 and also had an opportunity to compete in the SA Open Championships as a member of the U25 team last March.
-He is looking forward to this tour to Bloemfontein and competing in the 2024 World Long Range Championships as part of the GB U21 team.
+Thomas graduated from the English Lions development pathway in 2023 before which he also had the opportunity to compete in the SA Open Championships as a member of the GB U25 team in March.
+He is very much looking forward to being a member of the GB U21 team competing in the 2024 World Long Range Championships in Bloemfontein.

 Oscar Farrell